StanBarmentloo/NII_nebular_phase/data_creation/README.md

 - explosion_models: This folder contains all the explosion models created using the 'converter' notebook, to be feeded in to SUMO.
                     Some previous iterations of the models are also present.

+Files That need to be pylint + blacked:
+- The four mentioned above

-This README was last updated on: 14-06-2023
+This README was last updated on: 15-06-2023